JoeHetfield/aws-assignment/README.md

 - `app`: The folder where all the App program reside.
 Splited as these sub directories below:

-  - `actions`: All actions that interact with backend are located here, App-wide actions (e.g. expand or collapse the side navigation menu) also included.
+  - `actions`: All actions (may or may not relate to redux) that interact with backend are located here, App-wide actions (e.g. expand or collapse the side navigation menu) also included.

   - `assets`: Static resources are located here, such as images, favicon, font etc.

   - `compnents`: Common UI Components which used in this App globally.

-  - `config`: Global configurations affect that affect App behavior, such as backend url, app store url, brand name etc.
+  - `config`: Global configurations that affect App behavior, such as backend url, app store url, brand name etc.

   - `hooks`: Customized common React hooks are placed here, extract from App logic.